ORTHOPEDIC MASSAGE THERAPY

 As a practitioner, I am particularly inspired by the imagery, science and sensation of the body as a fluid organism.
 When we first developed as embryos, before genes and neurons began to function, fluid dynamics guided our growth.
 These same fluidic, embryonic movement patterns are present within us through our entire lives.
 The craniosacral rhythms echo the different currents in the ocean - fast and choppy, slow and swirling, upwelling and sinking, still and deep.
 Just as in the ocean, there can be currents within currents.

 The extracellular fluids of the body suspend and maintain all other tissues in a homeostatic matrix.
 Where the fluids flow freely and rhythmically, tissues and processes tend towards health.
 This aspect of our being resonates with a deep intuition for many: we evolved in water, we feel good around wild bodies of water, we formed our current bodies in watery womb, and our material bodies are mostly water.
-Recall the adage that our bodies consists of 60-70% water?
-New research indicates that on the molecular level, that number may be as high as 99%!
+Our bodies may be about 60-70% water by mass, but we are 99% water by number of molecules.

 Beyond the readily apparent liquids in the body, though, all tissues express resonant fluidic movements that sensitive hands can often detect.
 "Sensitive" is a key word here.
 The measurable movement of cranial bones is on the order of 50 microns, the thickness of very thin paper, but the qualitative perception of living movement feels much greater to trained hands and often to sensitive clients as well.
 The nature of the craniosacral rhythms in any given moment is a response to conditions within and around the body.
 One of those conditions is the presence, intention and skill of the practitioner.
 That's one reason its been challenging to scientifically measure and quantify craniosacral movement, but the benefits of craniosacral therapy for a variety of conditions has been well documented.
 Like many things that are difficult to measure, felt experience is an important guide.